White Castle History with a 1921 Slider

 It turns out that the book signing happened at that exact castle location.
 The only difference is that the whole structure had been torn down and rebuilt since my last visit.
 It now has a time capsule buried below it.

-Special thank yous to White Castle VP Jamie, Regional Director Theresa & Store Manager Shawn for all of their hospitality.
+I want to give special thanks to White Castle VP Jamie, Regional Director Theresa, and Store Manager Shawn for all of their hospitality.

 Burger Beast Working at White Castle